pombreda/lepl/doc-src/manual/advanced.rst

 without repeating the work needed to generate it.
 This improves the efficiency of the parser.

-LEPL 2 has two memoizers.
+Lepl 2 has two memoizers.
 The simplest is `RMemo()
 <api/redirect.html#lepl.memo.RMemo>`_ which is a simple cache based on the
 stream supplied.